abuzer1234/abuzer1234/README.md

 char *pc;                           // define a pointer to char pc =  (char *) 0xb8000000;          // the pointer points to the beginning address of video buffer in RAM (this value is for color screens).
-*pc = 64;                           // the character at the top left corner of the screen turns to @
+*pc = 64;                           // the character at the top left corner of the screen turns to @  ( which has the ASCII code decimal 64)

 int i;
 cin >> i;